Rohit-10-10/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Start program.
+step 1 - Start program.

-2.import pandas module and import the required data set.
+step 2 - import pandas module and import the required data set.

-3.Find the null values and count them.
+step 3 - Find the null values and count them.

-4.Count number of left values.
+step 4 - Count number of left values.

-5.From sklearn import LabelEncoder to convert string
+step 5 - From sklearn import LabelEncoder to convert string

-6.alues to numerical values.
+step 6 - Values to numerical values.

-7.From sklearn.model_selection import train_test_split.
+step 7 - From sklearn.model_selection import train_test_split.

-8.Assign the train dataset and test dataset.
+step 8 - Assign the train dataset and test dataset.

-9.From sklearn.tree import DecisionTreeClassifier.
+step 9 - From sklearn tree import DecisionTreeClassifier.

-10.Use criteria as entropy.
+step 10 - Use criteria as entropy.

-11.From sklearn import metrics.
+step 11 - From sklearn import metrics.

-12.Find the accuracy of our model and predict the require values.
+step 12 - Find the accuracy of our model and predict the require values.

-13.Stop program.
+step 13 - Stop program.

 ## Program:
 /*